Betakontext/rgbtoxyzpointcloud/readme.txt

 This is Betakontext/rgbtoxyzpointcloud
-For full documentation see: https://github.com/Betakontext/rgbtoxyzpointcloud

-This program converts the RGB values of a picture file into XYZ coordinates.
+The little JS program converts the RGB values of a picture file into XYZ coordinates.
 Each point gets the color value of the original pixel.

 ------------------